 When I started coaching in [sales] in the late 1990s, you’d show too much [data] and the guys would put up their hands and say, ‘No mas.’
 They wanted to go out and play.“Today’s players,” [Jo Bob] continued, “are very committed to having a clear-vision path of what you expect and where they want to go.”

 Saavy firms, focused on harnessing the skills of their sales teams, will see in this take on the evolution of B2B sales and sales coaching the very things they’re instinctively now doing.
-They’re moving to the kind of ‘money-ball’ future that Sirius Decisions foresaw at their annual Summit last Spring.
+They’re moving to the kind of ‘Moneyball’ future that Sirius Decisions foresaw at their annual Summit in 2011.
 Such firms are using visuals to paint a picture of patterns of performance and, armed with that clearer picture, provoke improved performance.
 Just like in the NFL + NHL.